Before you react, think. Before you quit, try. – William Arthur Ward

 Forgive the situation that happened in the past.
 Understand the value it gave you and what it taught you.
-Feel blessed for getting that lesson that made you stronger and release the pain.
+Feel blessed for getting that lesson that made you stronger and releases the pain.
 Forgive and release.

 3. In Search of Public Approval

 I was a sucker for public praise and appreciation.
 Throughout my life, I’ve been doing things the best I could and then overlooking my shoulder to see if someone was watching my success in awe.
-I was so thirsty for other people’s opinions that I completely forgot to value the most important one: my own opinion about the things I did and the results I was getting.
+I was so thirsty for other people’s opinions that I completely forgot to value the most important one: my opinion about the things I did and the results I was getting.

 For some reason, nothing I did seem to be good enough.
-And that endless chatter-box of negative self-talk wouldn’t think to shut up for a second.
+And that endless chatterbox of negative self-talk wouldn’t think to shut up for a second.
 My self-confidence went tumbling down with every negative (or so it was perceived) comment received from the people I admired.

 I was looking for encouragement elsewhere instead of giving it to myself and reinforcing it by getting positive results.
-I guess I wasn’t capable of loving myself enough (not in an egoistical way though) and to be my own person that gives two big thumbs up of approval.
-That was my mistake for many-many years which caused great stress and unrest to my mind, body and soul.
+I guess I wasn’t capable of loving myself enough (not in an egoistical way though) and to be my person that gives two big thumbs up of approval.
+That was my mistake for many-many years which caused great stress and unrest to my mind, body, and soul.

-One day I realised that there was no point in searching for that ultimate source of confidence in someone else’s pockets.
+One day I realized that there was no point in searching for that ultimate source of confidence in someone else’s pockets.
 There was no point in waiting for praises while all this time could have been spent on focusing on good results and improvements where necessary.
-Long story short – it’s always a good idea to be in charge of your own approval.
+Long story short – it’s always a good idea to be in charge of your approval.
 This way you don’t have to stress about what others think.
 Opinions are like seasons, they change.
 The only opinion that YOU ARE AWESOME shall be your never changing foundation for your SUCCESS and aspirations.

 4. Envy is Never an Option

 Someone might have more than you do.
-Someone might be the embodiment of success, prosperity and glory.
-And our heart fills up with envy and there is only one question in mind: how come they have more than I do?
+Someone might be the embodiment of success, prosperity, and glory.
+And our heart fills up with envy, and there is only one question in mind: how come they have more than I do?
 How come they are more successful than I am?
 It must be ONLY LUCK that they are where they are.
 And unproductive thoughts like that cloud our day instead of focusing on improving our life… It is a pointless exercise.

 Comparisons and envy will do your life no good.
-They only take your focus away from the things that matter most: how to improve your own life.
+They only take your focus away from the things that matter most: how to improve your life.
 But identifying exactly the things that you want in your life – that’s what gives you that vital confidence and a leg up to your motivation to go and get it.

 You are entitled to the life you’ve always imagined living.
 It is up to you to go for it and to find your bliss on the other side of what seems to be your fear.